jacobklewis/OpenLegal/README.md

     "documentIds":["tos","pp","imprint"]
   }
   ```
-* `DELETE: /projects/:projectId` Delete a project
+* `DELETE` `/projects/:projectId` Delete a project
 ##### Documents
-* `GET: /projects/:projectId/locales` Get all regions and locales assciated with project
+* `GET` `/projects/:projectId/locales` Get all regions and locales assciated with project
-* `GET: /projects/:projectId/documents` Get all project documents (all regions and locales)
+* `GET` `/projects/:projectId/documents` Get all project documents (all regions and locales)
-* `GET: /projects/:projectId/documents/:docId/:regionCode/:languageCode` Get specific document with a specific region and language code
+* `GET` `/projects/:projectId/documents/:docId/:regionCode/:languageCode` Get specific document with a specific region and language code
-* `PUT: /projects/:projectId/documents/:docId/:regionCode/:languageCode` Create/Update a specific document with a specific region and language code. *Request Body:*
+* `PUT` `/projects/:projectId/documents/:docId/:regionCode/:languageCode` Create/Update a specific document with a specific region and language code. *Request Body:*
   ```json
   {
     "name":"Terms of Service",
     "content":"<h1>Terms of Service</h1><p>Here are the terms...</p>",
   }
   ```
-* `GET: /projects/:projectId/documents/:docId/locales` Get all regions and locales assciated with a specific document
+* `GET` `/projects/:projectId/documents/:docId/locales` Get all regions and locales assciated with a specific document

 ### Setup
 Create an .env file with the following parameters: